libraryofcelsus/Aetherius_AI_Assistant/readme.md

 • Launch Ai Tutorial YouTube Channel

 # Changelog:
+**0.044f**

+• Added Voice input using Whisper and TTS using gTTS or Eleven Labs.
+Bark TTS still a work in progress.

 **0.044e**

 • Fixed Bug where embedding size wasn't being set when creating collections.